 I’m not quite ready to share where I’ll be using them.
 You’ll have to stay tuned for that. 🙂

-After giving much thought to what I could use to make the perfect shades, I came cross these cardboard mailing tubes.
+After giving much thought to what I could use to make the perfect DIY wall sconce shades, I came across these cardboard mailing tubes.
 They are just over 3 inches in diameter, and the inside is actually exactly three inches in diameter.
 They were perfect for my shades!